gryp17/Angular-google-charts/README.md

 # Angular-google-charts
-AngularJS google charts wrapper directive that lets you create flexible and responsive google charts
+AngularJS google charts wrapper directive that lets you create flexible and responsive google charts.

+The directive is built to work with the [google charts data formats and configuration options](https://developers.google.com/chart/).

 ## Installation:

 1. Include angularJS and the google charts library like you would normally do: